Granite vs Quartz Worktops: Difference Between Quartz and Granite

-Are you not sure whether to use Granite or Quartz for your kitchen?
+Are you not sure whether to use granite vs quartz worktops for your kitchen?
 Do you keep receiving different opinions and ‘facts’ about each material?
 Look no further!
 Here at KML, we will give a full break down of each stone type which will make your decision much easier!
 Here at KML, we will give a full break down of each stone type which will make your decision much easier!

-Lets begin by comparing them with a brief breakdown before we dive into some of the finer points.
+Lets begin by comparing granite and quartz worktops with a brief breakdown before we dive into some of the finer points.

-- A brief breakdown of Quartz vs Granite for Worktop use.
+A brief breakdown of Quartz vs Granite for Worktops use.

 What Is Granite?

 Granite is quarried all over the world in forms of large blocks from the earths natural nature.
 The blocks will then go through rigorous procedure of being sliced down into ‘slabs’ and highly polished to show its beauty.